riatelab/magrit/README.md

 npm run build
 ```

-The application will be built in the `dist` directory.
+The application and it's documentation will be built in the `dist` directory.

 ### Building for production, with electron